keithalewis/papers/ftap.md

 ## The Fundamental Theorem of Asset Pricing
-**Fundamental Theorem of Asset Pricing**. _A model is arbitrage free if and only if a pricing measure exists._
+**Fundamental Theorem of Asset Pricing**. _A model is arbitrage free if and only if a positive pricing measure exists._

 One direction is easy.
 If pricing measures exist, then
 $V_0\Pi_0 = \sum_{j>0} A_j\Pi_j|_{\AA_0}$.
 If $A_j\ge 0$ for $j > 0$